dietmarja/curriculum_generator/README.md

 ## Contributing

-We welcome contributions to improve and extend the Digital Sustainability Curriculum Generator.
-Please see CONTRIBUTING.md for details.
+We welcome contributions in particular from colleagues from the digital4sustainability project to improve and extend the curriculum generator.

 ## License